ysthakur/CMSC320-Notes/Final Review.md

 1. Can a time series have multiple kinds of seasonality?
 What’s an example.
 2. Why wouldn’t linear regression be a good choice for predicting a company’s earnings each month for the next year?
 3. What is ARIMA?
+Auto-Regressive Integrated Moving Average. ==todo what is it actually==
-4. Why don’t we use mode imputation for missing time series data?
+5. Why don't we use mode imputation for missing time series data?
-5. What does it mean mathematically for a time series to be stationary?
+6. What does it mean mathematically for a time series to be stationary?
-6. When and why might you use a rolling average?
+7. When and why might you use a rolling average?
-7. Can a rolling average over or underfit the curve?
+8. Can a rolling average over or underfit the curve?
 Come up with a real life set of parameters where that would be the case.

 ## [Recommendation Engines](ML/Recommendation%20Engines.md)